The Lighthouse (2019) – Film Review

 Shot on Double-X stock, which requires much more light to get exposure.
 So much so, that the crew had to use about fifteen to twenty times more lights on set when filming at night or indoors to successfully capture footage.
 The cinematography by Jarin Blaschke is imposing and hypnotic, exhaustively utilising the isolated location of the treeless, storm-susceptible island along with its adjoining greyscale colour palette to create an array of hauntingly beautiful shots.
 Many of the visuals almost seem like depictions of a sailor’s nightmare, with the dense black-and-white grain of 35mm capturing every shadow and contour, lending the visuals a sensation of 19th-century expressionist horror, where even the tight aspect ratio proves to be claustrophobic.
 Furthermore, The Lighthouse employs several exceptional practical effects to depict the story’s more fantastical elements, such as its visual references to Greek mythology and seafarer folklore, like mermaids, sirens and the mighty Kraken.

-Moving onto the original score, composer Mark Korven adds to the film’s foreboding atmosphere through doomy tracks like ArrivalCurse Your Name and Stranded.
+Moving onto the original score, composer Mark Korven adds to the film’s foreboding atmosphere through doomy tracks, like ArrivalCurse Your Name and Stranded.
 However, much of the unsettling atmosphere could also be attributed to the immersive sound design, central to which is a bellowing foghorn, which sound designer, Damian Volpe, turned to J.J.
 Jamieson to create; a craftsman in Shetland, Scotland, who makes YouTube tutorials on operating and maintaining foghorns.
 Using Jamieson’s samples, Volpe manipulated the sound to create a period-accurate foghorn that was suitably startling and memorable.

 Another favourable aspect of The Lighthouse is its authenticity, not merely in relation to its time period, but in regard to its restraint to filming on-location, which allows the film to retain a consistent level of practicality throughout, similar to its sense of dread, both of which are only broken up by the handful of well-timed, darkly comedic moments.